Metaswitch/clearwater-readthedocs/Debugging-sprout-and-bono-with-GDB-and-Valgrind.md

 [Valgrind](http://valgrind.org/) is a very powerful profiling and debugging tool.

-Before you run valgrind, you'll want to tweak pjsip's code slightly.
+Before you run Bono or Sprout under valgrind, you may want to tweak pjsip's code slightly, especially if using the memcheck tool.
 Valgrind's memory access tracking hooks into malloc and free.
 Unfortunately, pjsip uses its own memory management functions, and so mallocs/frees relatively rarely.
 To disable this, modify `pjlib/src/pj/pool_caching`'s `pj_caching_pool_init` function to always set cp->max_capacity to 0.
 Then rebuild and patch your nodes.

-To run Sprout under valgrind
+To run Bono, Sprout or Homestead under valgrind (the example commands assume you are running sprout)

--  make sure valgrind is installed on your system and you have the Sprout debug packages installed (`sudo apt-get install valgrind` and `sudo apt-get install sprout-dbg`)
+-  make sure valgrind is installed on your system and you have the appropriate debug packages installed (`sudo apt-get install valgrind` and `sudo apt-get install sprout-dbg`)

 -  disable monitoring of sprout (`sudo monit unmonitor poll-sprout; sudo monit unmonitor sprout`)